 Steve holds a B.S. in Psychology from Michigan State University and an A.O.S. in Culinary Arts from the Culinary Institute of America.
 He is recognized as a contributor in his profession and his community, including working with The Hoosier Hills Food Bank in Bloomington, Indiana and LIFT Chicago to combat poverty and expand economic opportunity.

 He resides in the Ann Arbor area with Betsy, his wife of 40 years, and together they enjoy the outdoors, bicycling, fine dining and exploring Michigan.

-Autumn Battin-Flores, Director of Michigan Catering
+Autumn Battin-Flores, Senior Associate Director – Michigan Catering and Retail Operations

 Autumn Battin-Flores has been bringing people together for over 20 years.
 Before becoming Director of Catering at the University of Michigan, Autumn was the Regional Operations Manager for Continental Services, where she managed 15 corporate cafés, oversaw 15 general managers and 15 executive chefs while exceeding industry benchmarks of efficiency.
 Autumn has held positions as Director of Banquets for Greenleaf Hospitality, General Manager for the excellent Zazios restaurant and as Public Relations: Special Events Coordinator for Wayne’s Community College.

 While working as the Restaurant and Venue Manager for 20th Century Club, Autumn oversaw the ESPN Sports Zone and Madden Bowl parties for Super Bowl XL at the GEM Theater.
 There, Autumn experienced first-hand how events can bring diverse groups of people together.